brownbaerchen/pySDC/pySDC/tutorial/step_8/README.rst

 Important things to note:

-- The estimator also works for PFASST, where is ensures that up to each step (!) the tolerance is met.
+- The estimator also works for PFASST, where it ensures that up to each step (!) the tolerance is met.
 - The method also works for the parallel `controller_MPI` controller by using interrupts for checking when to stop (not tested here).

 .. include:: doc_step_8_C.rst